kleros/cross-chain-realitio-proxy/README.md

       1. Refund Alice of the difference.
    1. If the fees have increased, then the arbitration request will fail:
       1. Refund Alice of the value paid so far.
-      1. The ETH proxy notifies the xDAI proxy through the AMB that the arbitration failed to be created.
+      1. The ETH proxy notifies the Gnosis proxy through the AMB that the arbitration failed to be created.
-      1. The xDAI proxy notifies Realitio of the failed arbitration. **END**
+      1. The Gnosis proxy notifies Realitio of the failed arbitration. **END**
 1. The Kleros court gives a ruling.
-It is relayed to the xDAI proxy through the AMB.
+It is relayed to the Gnosis proxy through the AMB.
    1. If the ruling is the current answer, Bob, the last answerer, is the winner. **END**
    1. If it is not, Alice is the winner. **END**